Prof. Shahzad Shams presently works as Head and Professor of Neurosurgery Department at Lahore General Hospital, LGH, Lahore.

 In many cases symptoms seem to be related to a loop of a blood vessel within the brain itself pressing on the trigeminal nerve.
 Such loops can sometimes be seen using magnetic resonance imaging (MRI).

-Endoscopic Microvasular decompression is a procedure in which a 2cm opening is made behind the ear and through this opening a endoscope of 4mm size is inserted to find the vessel which is offending the trigeminal nerve which is then separated from the nerve using micosurgical instruments and a small teflon graft is placed inbetween the vessel and nerve.
-Patient is immediately relieved of the severe pain on the face and is disharged within 24 hours from the hospital.
+Endoscopic Microvascular decompression is a procedure in which a 2cm opening is made behind the ear and through this opening a endoscope of 4mm size is inserted to find the vessel which is offending the trigeminal nerve which is then separated from the nerve using microsurgical instruments and a small Teflon graft is placed in-between the vessel and nerve.
+Patient is immediately relieved of the severe pain on the face and is discharged within 24 hours from the hospital.